UCaNLabUMB/gr-owc/docs/hardware_characterization/Electrical to Optical.md

 ![Figure 2: Voltage vs Lux](/docs/hardware_characterization/Images/voltage_vs_lux.png)

-In this instance, we tested 2 LEDs (i.e., rectangle, circle), we can see that the turn voltage vs lux power asocciated with each LEDs is different, they both exibit specific turn on voltages, for rectangle LED it at ~7.8V, on the other hand the square LED need higher voltage ~9.5V to turn on, what we want to focus on is the liner characteristic voltage range of the 2 LEDs, which we can see based on the plot we obtain.
+In this instance, we tested 2 LEDs (i.e., rectangle, circle), we can see that the turn voltage vs lux power associated with each LEDs is different, they both exibit specific turn on voltages, for rectangle LED it at ~7.8V, on the other hand the square LED need higher voltage ~9.5V to turn on, what we want to focus on is the liner characteristic voltage range of the 2 LEDs, which we can see based on the plot we obtain.

  ## Voltage vs. Power
 The goal of this section is to characterize the optical power response within the linear voltage range identified for the selected LED panel in the previous section.
 This experiment illustrates the relationship between the applied voltage and the received optical power for different LED panels.